 Data Visualization

-Scatter plot, line plot, staircase plot, bar plot, box plot, heatmap, hexmap, histogram, qq plot, surface, grid, contour, dendrogram, sparse matrix visualization, wireframe, etc. Smile also supports declarative data visualization that compiles to Vega-Lite.
+Scatter plot, line plot, bar plot, box plot, heatmap, hexmap, histogram, QQ plot, surface, contour, dendrogram, wireframe, and more.
+SMILE also supports declarative visualization that compiles to Vega-Lite for browser and Jupyter rendering.
+See Visualization and Declarative Visualization.

 Fork me on GitHub